russellcameronthomas/library/chapters/1-introduction.md

 Probabilistic programming combines the ***"Math of Data"*** (statistics) with the ***"Math of Thought"*** (logical structures and programs)<sup id="a1">[1](#f1)</sup>.

-Probabilistic programming is different from other methods (i.e. machine learning (ML), Bayes Nets, markov chain monte carlo (MCMC) using BUGS or STAN, etc.) and better for many types of risk analysis and modeling because it is:
+Probabilistic programming is different from other methods (i.e. machine learning (ML), Bayes Nets, markov chain monte carlo (MCMC) using BUGS or STAN, etc.) and better for many types of risk analysis and modeling because it is has the potential to be:

 - ***More powerful and generally applicable*** -- able to handle complex problems that are hard or impossible with other methods
 - ***Easier to learn, iterate, extend, maintain*** ... -- you focus your time on the model rather than computational details of inference
+- ***The "spreadsheet" of risk modeling*** --- i.e a multi-purpose tool with a low barrier to entry and a smooth learning curve<sup id="a4">[4](#f4)</sup>.

 Compared to Deep Learning, probabilistic programming has advantages<sup id="a2">[2](#f2)</sup>: